-Filing a Formal Complaint means sending a written Formal Complaint form to the PUC.
-It begins the process to get your problem addressed and usually takes six to nine months.
+Filing a formal complaint begins the process to get your problem addressed but litigation usually takes six to nine months.
 It may involve a hearing that is like a trial before either an Administrative Law Judge (ALJ) or a Special Agent assigned to your case.
 Formal Complaints can be filed at any time with the Secretary of the PUC.
 You do not need to go through the Informal Complaint process first.

-You may download a Formal Complaint form from the PUC website at www.puc.pa.gov or you can request that one be mailed to you by calling the PUC toll free at 1-800-692-7380.
+You may download a Formal Complaint form from the PUC website at www.puc.pa.gov or you can request that one be mailed to you by calling the PUC toll free at 717-772-7777.